vadim0x60/patcher/README.md

 ## Usage

-First, things first, let's get imports and namespaces off our chest.
+First things first, let's get imports and namespaces off our chest.

 ```clj
 (require '[patcher.core :refer [apply-patch])
 ```

-Then fire up the REPL and type a definition in-o:
+Then fire up the REPL, type a definition in-o:

 ```clj
 (def patch {:type :put :path [:some :keys] :value "A new value"})